 1) Treatment initiation

 Reaching out for help from professional addiction treatment services like alcohol rehab sees the first stage of recovery begin, regardless of the results.

 When you decide on quitting alcohol, treatment cannot begin until you have detoxed from alcohol – more on the timeline for that below.
-Whether you are dealing with acute alcohol withdrawal, or a severe case due to excessive alcohol use, detox can help clients safely get through the early stages of sobriety.
+Whether you are dealing with acute alcohol withdrawal, or a severe case due to excessive alcohol use, detox can help clients safely get through the early physical stages of alcohol recovery and into sobriety.